ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _The spirit of democracy._](https://chroniclingamerica.loc.gov/lccn/sn85038115/1863-12-09/ed-1/seq-1)

 #### 1863-12-09 &middot; Woodsfield, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+day an elderly, with a very philosophical
+and retrospective cast of countenance,
+squatted upon his bunc&#x27;lc, toasting his
+shius against the chimney, apparently
+piungea into a state of profound medita­
+tion.
+Findiug, upon inquiry, that he
+belonged to the most gallantly behaved
+and heavy losing regiments at Fort Don­
+aldson battle, and a part of which was
 aboard, I began to iuterogate him upon
 the subject His philosophy was so much
 in the Falstafian vein that I will give his